-Expatica Communications B.V. provides expats in Belgium, France, Germany, Luxembourg, the Netherlands, Portugal, Russia, South Africa, Spain, Switzerland and the UK the information they need to turn their new country into their home.
+Expatica Communications B.V. provides expats in Austria, Belgium, France, Germany, Luxembourg, the Netherlands, Portugal, Qatar, Russia, Saudi Arabia, South Africa, Spain, Switzerland, the United Kingdom, and the United Arab Emirates the information they need to turn their new country into their home.

 - The Directory provides a list of expat-friendly service providers in all areas, ranging from accountants to international schools and everything in between.

 - The Housing Search lets users browse homes and apartments to rent or buy throughout their new country.

 - The Job Search allows expats to find the perfect new job or simply see what’s out there in the job market.

 Expatica’s goals are to help you:

 - and LOVE your new home – wherever that may be.

 The Expatica Story